Relationships or things?

 Make a holiday music playlist to satisfy everyone’s taste – from serious to playful with a variety of genres.
 It’s also a great way to embrace racial, ethnic, cultural and religious diversity.
 Alvin and Chipmunks from my childhood was suddenly new at our home today.

 Light an evening candle at dinner in the dark.
 Take turns night after night.
 Add more candles and watch the illumination grow.
 Maybe discuss the symbolism of lights to Hanukkah and Kwanza – or establish meanings of your own and record them.
 There’s something powerful about candles & kids with trauma.

-Create a holiday menu that includes the family’s favorite dishes.
+Create a month-long holiday menu that includes the family favorites.
 Then organize plans to help each other make them.
 No doubt, kitchen time is bonding time.
 I’ll never forget my son and I peeling apples for two hours.
 He’d never enjoyed a homemade pie.
 And don’t forget hot chocolate prepared the old-fashioned way.

 Make snowballs from old newspapers and let the fun begin.
 For an added twist, apply double-stick tape and take aim.
 No gold rings necessary.

 Watch a holiday movie – or find one on DVD at the public library.
 At my house each December, The Trouble with Angels with Hayley Mills is a family favorite.
 Several of my sons know many of the lines.
 They laugh non-stop.
 And I‘m talking about a deep belly laugh that’s infectious – and highly therapeutic.
 The Kid Who Loved Christmas is excellent too.

 Sit by a fireplace or fire pit and enjoy the warmth.
 It’s a perfect opportunity for an even warmer conversation between parent and child.
 Seize the moment.
 Ignite the spark.